ibbles/LearningCpp/Signed Vs Unsigned Integer Types.md

 # Motivation

 C++ provides two families of integer types: signed and unsigned.
-This means that every time we need a variable or constant of integer type we also need to decide if it should be signed or unsigned.
+This means that every time we need a variable, constant, or literal of integer type we also need to decide if it should be signed or unsigned.
-The purpose of this note is to discuss reasons for choosing one type or the other, to evaluate the advantages and disadvantages of using signed or unsigned integers.
+The purpose of this note is to discuss reasons for choosing one variant or the other, to evaluate the advantages and disadvantages of using signed or unsigned integers.
-Neither option is obviously better than the other and both comes with their own set of problems [(34)](https://youtu.be/Fa8qcOd18Hc?t=3080), [(75)](https://youtu.be/82jVpEmAEV4?t=3675).
+Neither option is obviously better than the other and both come with their own set of problems [(34)](https://youtu.be/Fa8qcOd18Hc?t=3080), [(75)](https://youtu.be/82jVpEmAEV4?t=3675).
-Either variant can be used and all problematic code snippets presented here can be fixed regardless of the type used.
+Either variant can be used and all problematic code snippets presented here can be fixed regardless of the variant used.
-We can always blame "bad code" on "bad programmers", but systematic decisions should be done with (TODO Text here describing local vs global decisions and repeated errors.)
+We can always blame "bad code" on "bad programmers", but systematic decisions should be done with a greater context in mind.
+The goal is to reduce the numbers mistakes, bugs, vulnerabilities, system outages, and intrusions as much as possible and to do that we need to embrace recommendations that has the widest positive impact possible.

 The purpose for this note is to explore the pros and cons of using each in cases where it is not obvious which one we should use, such as for indices and sizes.
-There is no universally agreed upon choice.
+There is no universally agreed upon choice and domain specific considerations may cause one or the other to be favored.
+Use this note as a collection of things to consider when making a project-wide decision for a new project.

 The basis for the evaluation is that code should be clear and obvious.
 The straight-forward way to write something should not produce incorrect results or unexpected behavior.
-If what the code says, or at least implies after a quick glance, isn't what the code actually does then there is a deeper problem than just "bad code, bad programmer".
+If what the code says, or at least hints at after a quick glance, isn't what the code actually does then there is a deeper problem than just "bad code, bad programmer".
 We are not content with having the code being correct when we first check it in, we also want it to remain correct through multiple rounds of modification and extension by multiple people.
 Real-world programmers writing real-world programs tend to have other concerns in mind than the minutiae of implicit integer conversion rules and overflow semantics.
-What we want to do is reduce the number of ways things can go wrong, mitigate the bad effects when something does go wrong, and minimize the cognitive load to reduce bugs overall [(62)](https://news.ycombinator.com/item?id=29766658).
+What we want to do is reduce the number of ways things can go wrong, mitigate the bad effects when something does go wrong, and minimize the cognitive load white reading or writing code to reduce bugs overall [(62)](https://news.ycombinator.com/item?id=29766658).
-We want to determine which choice leads to errors that are more common, have more dire consequences, and which are going to be harder to identify when they happen [(75)](https://youtu.be/82jVpEmAEV4?t=3675).
+We want to determine which choice leads to errors that are more common, have more dire consequences, and which are going to be harder to identify when they happen [(75)](https://youtu.be/82jVpEmAEV4?t=3675), and then avoid that choice.
-We want tools; language and compiler included, that help us prevent errors [(29)](https://stackoverflow.com/questions/30395205/why-are-unsigned-integers-error-prone).
+We want tools; language and compiler included but also others, that help us prevent errors [(29)](https://stackoverflow.com/questions/30395205/why-are-unsigned-integers-error-prone).
 We want to help the compiler help us.
 If one choice makes it possible for the compiler to identify more of our mistakes then that is a point in favor of that choice.
 If one choice puts a larger responsibility on the programmer to eliminate edge cases then that is a point against the choice.
 The idea is the same as using `const` as much as possible [(73)](https://news.ycombinator.com/item?id=2364065).
-Programmers do plenty of dumb mistakes, it is better if those can be found quickly in the IDE rather than during testing or, even worse, by the users [(75)](https://youtu.be/82jVpEmAEV4?t=3830).
+Programmers do plenty of dumb mistakes, it is better if those can be found quickly in the editor rather than during testing or, even worse, by the users [(75)](https://youtu.be/82jVpEmAEV4?t=3830).

 We can have different priorities when deciding between using signed or unsigned integers, and put different importance on each priority from project to project.
 - Robustness: It should be difficult to write bugs and easy to identify them when they happen.